Welcome to Women’s and Gender Studies at Winthrop University!

-Women’s Studies has been conceptualized as an interdisciplinary field of study to address three biases within academic disciplines:
+Women’s and Gender Studies has been conceptualized as an interdisciplinary field of study to address three biases within academic disciplines:

 - the existing misogyny in much of the treatment of women;